alpar-t/tripadvisor_reviews_cluj/README.md

     - Scrappy ( out of the box )
     - Scrappy ( with phantomjs )
     - Geb ( with phantomjs )
+    - (CasperJs)[http://casperjs.org/] ( also uses pphantomjs )

-I have used Geb before, but in a different context, and have not used Scrappy.
+I have used Geb before, but in a different context, and have not used Scrappy or CasperJs.
-Out of this experiment I expect to get some experience with these tools and write an article about the problems and challenges of extracting data when there is no API available, and maybe prototype some tools to go with it and write an article about it.
+Out of this experiment I expect to get some experience with these tools and write an article about the problems and challenges of extracting data when there is no API available, and maybe prototype some tools to go with it and write an article about pros and cons.

 # Development